 This is the traditional way of repatriating money, depending however on the subsidiary having made a profit during the last financial year.
-Dividends paid by a Polish company to a Polish or foreign parent company are subject to 19% withholding tax in Poland.
-However, a Polish/EU-based/EEA-based parent company is exempt from this withholding tax if it has held (on the basis of an ownership title) at least 10% of the share capital of the Polish subsidiary for more than two years, and if it provides the Polish company with a tax residency certificate and a written statement that the recipient of a dividend does not benefit from tax exemption in relation to its worldwide income.
+Dividends paid by a Polish company to a foreign parent company are subject to 19% withholding tax in Poland.
+However, an EU-based/EEA-based parent company is exempt from this withholding tax if certain conditions are met or subject to exclusion/reduced withholding tax rates under the applicable Double Tax Treaties.

+Dividend payments from a Polish entity to an EU-based/EEA-based parent company are exempt from withholding tax if all the following conditions are met: (i) the EU-based/EEA-based parent company is subject to income tax on its total income, regardless of the place of its generation in Poland or another EU or EEA member state, (ii) the EU-based/EEA-based parent company has held (on the basis of an ownership title) at least 10% of the share capital of the Polish subsidiary continuously for two years, and (iii) it provides the Polish company with a tax residency certificate and a written statement that the recipient of a dividend does not benefit from tax exemption in relation to its worldwide income.
 The minimum holding period does not have to be fulfilled upfront on dividend payment dates.
-Also, certain bilateral tax treaties may provide a different withholding tax rate.